Our Foundation Story

 Hope and Resurrection Secondary School opened with a freshman class called Senior 1.
 There were 60 students enrolled, and many were older since their education had been interrupted by civil war.
 Only three girls were in the first class.
 The staff was composed of our South Sudanese Headmaster, Anthony; a teacher from Uganda, Cleous; Jim and Mary Higbee, missionaries; and two part-time teachers from the area.

 Both, Hope for Humanity Inc. and Hope and Resurrection Secondary School, have grown tremendously from its first years.
-The school now serves over 250 students in its ninth school year.
-Our dormitory accommodates 80 girls to live safely on campus.
-There are 12 university-trained teachers on campus.
-And, we have over 100 nationally recognized high school graduates.
+The school now serves over 300 students in its thirteenth school year.
+Our dormitory accommodates 85 girls to live safely on campus.
+There are over 200 nationally recognized high school graduates from HRSS school.

-Hope for Humanity, Inc. is now led by ten people, comprised of our Executive Director, Board President, Treasurer, Secretary and six Board Directors.
-Day-to-day operations are carried out at the school through a collaborative effort among Board members in the United States, the Diocese of Rumbek in South Sudan, our twelve university-trained faculty members from Uganda, our South Sudanese professional Headmaster, and the local south Sudanese Dinka community who supports the school with great pride and an active PTA.
+Hope for Humanity, Inc. is now led by six people, comprised of our Executive Director, Board President, Treasurer, Secretary and two Board Directors.
+Day-to-day operations are carried out at the school through a collaborative effort among our Executive Director, Board members in the United States, the Diocese of Rumbek in South Sudan, our South Sudanese professional Administrator and Principal, the local south Sudanese Dinka community who supports the school with great pride, and an active PTA.

 The foundation of Hope for Humanity, Inc. was built on friendship, answering God’s call, and fulfilling a great need.
 We continue to grow by building friendships as we seek to obey God’s calling for South Sudan.